appatalks/chatgpt-html/README.md

 v.1.2

 Expiremental: - Suno-Ai's Bark TTS Engine Added.
-Run server.py
+Run server.py (GPU Enabled)

 This allows you to easily interact with the OpenAI API.